 Accreditation is a formal recognition that a company or organization has the competency to perform certain specified tasks within testing, inspection and certification.
 Accreditation means that the work of the company or organization is assessed according to a certain standard and approved.
 This means that the company itself cannot be accredited, but is accredited to perform testing in a given method and to a certain standard (e.g. IEC 62271-100), or part of it.
-The test methods that STRI is accredited for can be found on our website, see more information here.

 To hold an accreditation means that there must be documentation proving that all requirements are met.
 If any documentation is missing there is no evidence that the requirements have been met and therefore the accreditation cannot be invoked.